deepakgupta0/moviefix/README.md

 - **MovieCard**: Displays movie details.
 - **GenreFilter**: Allows users to filter movies by genre.
 - **SkeletonLoader**: Displays a shimmer effect for loading state.
+- **SearchBar**: Displays search input.

 ## Hooks

 - **useDebounce**: Custom hook to debounce function calls.
 - **useThrottle**: Custom hook to throttle function calls.
 - **useInfiniteScroll**: Custom hook to handle infinite scrolling.
+- **useUpdateEffect**: Custom hook to only listen update phase on given dependencies(using this we are ignoring mounting phase effects).

 ## Styling